polkadot-fellows/RFCs/text/0048-session-keys-runtime-api.md

 ```

 The `proof` being a SCALE encoded tuple over all signatures of each private session
-key signing the `owner`.
+key signing the `account_id`.
 The actual type of each signature depends on the
 corresponding session key cryptographic algorithm.
 The order of the signatures in
-the `proof` is the same as the order of the session keys in the `SessionKeys` type.
+the `proof` is the same as the order of the session keys in the `SessionKeys` type
+declared in the runtime.

 The version of the `SessionKeys` needs to be bumped to `1` to reflect the changes to the
 signature of `SessionKeys_generate_session_keys`: